DrupalStand/mac-stand/readme.md

 More information about vagrant commands can be found here - https://www.vagrantup.com/docs/cli/

 ## Other Notes
 Sometimes when you start and restart vagrant you will need to run the `docker start` command in order to turn on docker.

+For macOS 10.15 (Catalina) requires explicit paths for NFS Sync, for the time being you will need to add /System/Volumes/Data/Users/[USERNAME]/[PROJECT-PATH] to line 5 of the vagrant file.